-- 4.1 Communication Requirements-Any actuarial communication prepared to communicate the results of work subject to this standard must comply with the requirements of ASOP Nos.
-23, 27, 35, 41, and 44.
-In addition, such communication should contain the following disclosures, when relevant and material.
-An actuarial communication can comply with some or all of the specific requirements of this section by making reference to information contained in other actuarial communications available to the intended users (as defined in ASOP No. 41), such as an annual actuarial valuation report. - a. a statement of the intended purpose of the measurement and a statement to the effect that the measurement may not be applicable for other purposes; - b. the measurement date; - c. a description of adjustments made for events after the measurement date under section 3.4.2; - d. information about known significant retiree group benefits program provisions (such as types of benefit plans provided, benefit eligibility conditions, retired participant and dependent coverage options, and participant contribution requirements), a description of known changes in significant plan provisions included in the actuarial valuation from those used in the immediately preceding measurement prepared, a description of any known significant retiree group benefits program provisions not reflected in the model along with the rationale for not including such significant plan provisions, and any anticipated future changes (see sections 3.5.1(h) and 3.12.4); - e. the date(s) as of which the participant and financial information were compiled; - f. summary information about the covered population; - g. if hypothetical data are used, a description of the data; - h. a description of any funding or accounting elections made by the principal that are pertinent to the measurement; - i. a brief description of the information and analysis used in selecting each significant assumption that was not prescribed.
+- c. a description of adjustments made for events after the measurement date under section 3.4.2; - d. information about known significant retiree group benefits program provisions (such as types of benefit plans provided, benefit eligibility conditions, retired participant and dependent coverage options, and participant contribution requirements), a description of known changes in significant plan provisions included in the actuarial valuation from those used in the immediately preceding measurement prepared for a similar purpose, a description of any known significant retiree group benefits program provisions not reflected in the model along with the rationale for not including such significant plan provisions, and any anticipated future changes (see sections 3.5.1(h) and 3.12.4);

+- e. the date(s) as of which the participant and financial information were compiled; - f. summary information about the covered population; - g. if hypothetical data are used, a description of the data; - h. a description of any accounting policies or funding elections made by the principal that are pertinent to the measurement; - i. a brief description of the information and analysis used in selecting each significant assumption that was not prescribed.
 Items to disclose could include any specific approaches used, sources of external advice, and how past experience and future expectations were considered.
-For example, for the initial per capita health care costs and Medicare-related assumptions, a brief description of the methodology used to develop these assumptions as well as any combining of benefits plans (section 3.6.6) for measurement purposes and a description of the extent to which they are based on premium (or self-funded equivalent) rates and any adjustments to those rates (see section 3.7.5) should be included;

-- j. a description of the future health care cost trend rates used (see section 3.12.1(a)); - k. a description of all other significant assumptions (including, but not limited to, participation and dependent coverage assumptions); - 1. if using modeling or projection techniques other than those mentioned in section 3.7, a description of the method used and a discussion on its applicability; - m. a description of the actuarial cost method and the manner in which normal costs are allocated, in sufficient detail to permit another actuary qualified in the same practice area to assess the material characteristics of the method (for example, how the actuarial cost method is applied to multiple benefit formulas, compound benefit formulas, or benefit formula changes, where such plan provisions are significant); - n. descriptions of the cost allocation procedure or contribution allocation procedure including a description of amortization methods and amortization bases, and a description of any pay-as-you-go funding (i.e., the intended payment by the plan sponsor of some or all benefits when due).

-If the unfunded actuarial accrued liability is expected to increase at any time during the amortization period or if the unfunded actuarial accrued liability is not expected to be fully amortized, the actuary should so disclose.
-For purposes of this section, the actuary should assume that all actuarial assumptions will be realized and prefunding contributions will be made when due;
+For example, for the initial per capita health care costs and Medicare-related assumptions, a brief description of the methodology used to develop these assumptions as well as any combining of benefits plans (section 3.6.6) for measurement purposes and a description of the extent to which they are based on premium (or self-funded equivalent) rates and any adjustments to those rates (see section 3.7.5) should be included.
+If age-specific costs were not used, the actuary should disclose the rationale for not doing so; - j. a description of the future health care cost trend rates used (see section 3.12.1(a)); - k. a description of all other significant assumptions (including, but not limited to, participation and dependent coverage assumptions); - 1. if using modeling or projection techniques other than those mentioned in section 3.7, a description of the method used and a discussion on its applicability; - m. a description of the actuarial cost method and the manner in which normal costs are allocated, in sufficient detail to permit another actuary qualified in the same practice area to assess the significant characteristics of the method (for example, how the actuarial cost method is applied to multiple benefit formulas, compound benefit formulas, or benefit formula changes, where such plan provisions are significant); - n. a description of the cost allocation procedure or contribution allocation procedure including a description of amortization methods and a description of any pay-as-you-go funding (i.e., the intended payment by the plan sponsor of some or all benefits when due).
+The actuary should disclose the outstanding amortization balance, the amortization payment included in the periodic cost or actuarially determined contribution, and the remaining amortization period for each amortization base along with a disclosure if the unfunded actuarial accrued liability is not expected to be fully amortized.
+For purposes of this section, the actuary should assume that all actuarial assumptions will be realized and actuarially determined contributions will be made when due;